react-page/react-page/docs/quick-start.md

 $ create-react-app .
 ```

-and install the editor using npm:
+and install the editor using npm or yarn:

 ```
+$ yarn add @react-page/react-page
-$ npm i --save @react-page
+$ npm i --save @react-page/react-page
 ```

 Next, open the file _src/components/App.js_ and include the React Page: